About SAP HANA database backup in Azure VMs

 - Restore a new VM from Azure VM backup from the latest recovery point.
 Or create a new empty VM and attach the disks from the latest recovery point.

-- Since WA disks aren't backed up, they aren't restored.
-Create empty WA disks and log area.
+- If WA disks are excluded, they aren’t restored.
+In this case, create empty WA disks and log area.

 - Now restore the DB into the VM from the Azure SAP HANA DB backup to the desired point-in-time.